mnmalikdev/mnmalikdev/README.md

 - 👋 Hi, I’m @mnmalikdev
 - 👀 I’m interested in MERNSTACK.
-- 🌱 I’m currently learning React native
+- 🌱 I have been working with MERN stack since the last 6 months.
-- 📫 How to reach me : email me at mnmalikdev@gmail.com
+- 📫 How to reach me : email me at mnmalikdev@gmail.com for any remote job opportunities.
+- Looking for fresh remote opportunities.

 <!---
 mnmalikdev/mnmalikdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.